scriptorum/LD33/README.md

 - Slight camera shake on building demolition
 - Smoother movement on monster positioning
 - Revised map generator leads to fewer impossible pike/building setups
+- Monster now slows down with increasing deceleration (more Flappy-like feel)

 ## Stuff that didn't make it into the compo version
 - Rubble smoke/demo/rubble-toss effect